njaldea/nil/projects/gate/README.md

 ## Node

 In simple terms, a Node is just an object that is Callable (with `operator()`).
 Its signature represents the Inputs and Outputs of the Node.

+NOTE: currently only free function and `T::operator() const` is supported.

 ### Input